cdklabs/aws-delivlib/CONTRIBUTING.md

 ## Releasing a New Version

-Every commit pushed to master will be picked up by the build & release pipeline automatically, so there's nothing manual you need to do to release a new version.
+Every commit pushed to main will be picked up by the build & release pipeline automatically, so there's nothing manual you need to do to release a new version.

 ## Licensing

-See the [LICENSE](https://github.com/awslabs/aws-delivlib/blob/master/LICENSE) file for our project's licensing.
+See the [LICENSE](https://github.com/awslabs/aws-delivlib/blob/main/LICENSE) file for our project's licensing.
 We will ask you to confirm the licensing of your contribution.

 We may ask you to sign a [Contributor License Agreement (CLA)](http://en.wikipedia.org/wiki/Contributor_License_Agreement) for larger changes.